Last Updated on October 30, 2021

 The Carl Sandburg Home National Historic Site is open seven days a week, year-round, and only closed on Thanksgiving, Christmas, and New Year’s Day.

-Note that the Carl Sandburg Home is currently closed, but the grounds are free to enter.
+Note that the interior of the Carl Sandburg Home is currently closed, but the grounds are free to enter.

 Entrance to the park is free, but entry to the actual home requires a guided tour.
 Sandburg Home guided tour fees are the following: